 S&W Hardware (Elgin) 541-437-0330

 Mushrooming: individuals may gather mushrooms year-round, up to one gallon per day without permit.
-Quantities in excess of that require a commercial permit at $2.00 per day (ten-day minimum) or $50.00 per year.
+Quantities in excess of that require a commercial permit at $2.00 per day (ten-day minimum) or $100.00 per year and are available at local ranger district offices.

 Hunting: a valid Oregon hunting license is required for any hunting on public land.
 Many species including birds also require tags or stamps.
 Hunting regulations are extensive, and hunters are strongly advised to consult the game synopsis before venturing afield.